Current status of MSSM Higgs sector with LHC 13 TeV data

 \item As the signal strength measurements are in favor of the alignment/decoupling limit, the direct searches with $H \to W^{+}W^{-},ZZ$ final states are not effective to probe the relevant parameter space of our interest.

 \item Upper bounds derived on $ H/A \rightarrow \tau^{+}\tau^{-}$ are found to impose the strongest constraints on the parameter space and rules out a significant region of parameter space in the high $\tan\beta$ and low $M_{A}$ region.
-Compared to Run-I data, the very recent 13 TeV data is more stringent in the region with $\tan\beta>$ 10.
+Compared to Run-I data, the recent 13 TeV data is more stringent in the region where $\tan\beta>$ 10.

 \item One requires an improvement of around two orders of magnitude in the observed upper limits in order to make the channels like $ H \rightarrow hh,~ A \rightarrow Z h$ sensitive to heavy Higgs searches.
 These searches are important because they will be able to probe a region of the $M_A - \tan \beta$ parameter space which is complementary to the region sensitive to the $H \rightarrow \tau^+ \tau^-$ search.
-The allowed parameter space might become sensitive to charged Higgs searches as well for an order of magnitude improvement in observed upper limits in the $H^{\pm} \to \tau \nu$ and $H^{\pm} \to t \bar{b}$ channels. \end{itemize}
+For an order of magnitude improvement in observed upper limits in the $H^{\pm} \to \tau \nu$ and $H^{\pm} \to t \bar{b}$ channels, the allowed parameter space might become sensitive to charged Higgs searches as well.